Kirloskar Pneumatic Company Ltd (BSE: 505283) Q3 2026 Earnings Call dated Jan. 23, 2026

 K. Srinivasan

-So that is allowed us some advantage.
-So we are making this in this form for the first time.
-But this product itself we are very familiar with.
-It’s not something that we have never done before and let this stabilize.
-Once these things come to a particular shape, it is better to discuss at that stage.
-I would say that the margins are not going to be any less than the compressors because since we do most of the manufacturers, the margin expectation will be higher.
+So in this kind of a complete manufacturing capability is not available with too many people in India.
+That’s the advantage by which we have picked up a much significantly different volume.
+Most of this would have been earlier coming from parts of the world which are not currently very easily available to everybody.
+So that has allowed us some advantage.
+So we are making this, in this form for the first time, but this product itself we are very familiar with.
+It’s not something that we have never done before.
+And let this stabilize.
+See once these things come to a particular shape, it is better to discuss at that stage.
+I would say that the margins are not going to be any less than the compressors because since we do most of the manufacture, the margin expectation will be, in fact, higher.

 Sourabh Arya

-And working capital.
+And working capital?

 K. Srinivasan